shriv/shriv-portfolio/content/post/fuel-station-1/index.md

 Since the underlying problem is a data issue, we can add / edit the data ourselves.
 You can sign up and verify your email as an OSM editor - quite easy to do.
 Once I got the permission to edit OSM, I simply went in and added / updated the nodes for the Z fuel stations.
 Since I need the BP list to be accuate as well, I also edited (where required) the data for BP stations in the Wellington bounding box.
 I should mentiona that we can actually convert ways to a centroid (a single lat, lon value at the centre of the polygon) with Geopandas.
 However, I didn't know about this helpful feature when I was working through the fuel station analysis!
 The polygon centroid method will be introduced in a later post on geo-munging.

-## Fuel stations
+## Fuel stations in Wellington
-fter editing the OSM, the corrected list of Z stations is now at parity with the Z website.
+After editing the data in OSM, the corrected list of Z stations is now at parity with the Z website.
 With a similar brand / operator filter, we can create an equivalent dataframe for BP stations.

 | id         | lat        | lon        | name               | operator | brand | type |
 |------------|------------|------------|--------------------|----------|-------|------|